Ph.D. in Theatre

-4. Dissertation Committee: Typically, the dissertation committee should include those faculty members who served as readers of the Specialized Portfolio, along with the Graduate College Representative assigned by the Graduate College.
-Once the committee is officially constituted and approved by the Graduate College, any changes require special approval, which should be sought by means of petition to the Graduate College and must also be endorsed by the Graduate Coordinator and Chair in the Department of Theatre and Film.
+4. Dissertation Committee: The dissertation committee should include those faculty members who served as readers of the Specialized Portfolio, along with the Graduate College Representative assigned by the Graduate College.
+Once the committee is officially constituted with the Graduate College through the Preliminary Exam process, any changes to it require Graduate College approval.
+Students wishing to change the make-up of their committee must complete the Committee Change - Disseration form (a DocuSign E form available on the Graduate College webiste).

-5. Prospectus Defense: A defense of the prospectus may be scheduled once the student has the the advisor's approval .
+5. Prospectus Defense: A defense of the prospectus may be scheduled once the student has the advisor's approval .
 At least two weeks before the scheduled meeting the student will provide the committee with the dissertation prospectus.
 The prospectus should not only clearly outline the proposed topic of study, but should also demonstrate the student’s ability to complete the proposed research.
 To satisfy this requirement, the student must demonstrate knowledge of existing scholarship in the chosen area of specialization, and make evident that the proposed work will contribute substantially to the scholarly conversation in this area.
 Students should anticipate that the advisor may ask for substantial revision of the prospectus before allowing the student to distribute the document to the committee as a whole, and should budget their time accordingly.
 The dissertation prospectus should include the following components:

 - Relevant background information to introduce and contextualize the proposed area of research.